MicrosoftDocs/quantum-docs/articles/overview-resources-estimator.md

 - A physical qubit model, `qubitParams`, which are the properties of the underlying physical qubits
 - A Quantum Error Correction (QEC) scheme, `qecScheme`, which is the assumed quantum error correction scheme
 - An error budget, `errorBudget`, which is the overall allowed error, that is, the number of times the program is allowed to unsuccess
+- Some constraints on the component-level, `constraints`, which

 ### Physical qubit parameters